wp-plugins/wp-csv/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added support for custom taxonomies (NOTE: Old export files are not compatible since the column heading names have changed)
+* Added a check for iconv support
+* Tweak to reduce memory footprint (experimental)
 = 1.3.8 =
 * Added a custom post type filter for export (thanks to Phillip Temple for the idea and for submitting the code) = 1.3.7 =